AditiR-42/AC215_PrivaSEE/README.md

 2. `/src/datapipeline/Pipfile` This file contains the various packages needed to help with preprocessing.
 3. `src/datapipeline/Dockerfile` Our Dockerfile follow standard conventions.
 More information on how to run the docker file can be followed below in virtual environment setup.
 4. `src/datapipeline/docker-compose.yaml` This yaml file supports the docker-shell-compose.sh script.
-5. `src/datapipeline/docker-shell-compose.sh` The shell script ensures that the data-pipeline network is created if it doesn’t already exist, builds the Docker image from the Dockerfile, and uses docker-compose to run the data-pipeline-cli service defined in the docker-compose.yaml. **Please check the running docker file to learn more about this.**
-6. `src/datapipeline/docker-shell.sh` This script creates a custom network, builds a custom-label-studio Docker image, and resets existing containers to ensure a fresh setup.
+5. `src/datapipeline/docker-shell.sh` This script creates a custom network, builds a custom-label-studio Docker image, and resets existing containers to ensure a fresh setup.
-7. `src/datapipeline/data_cleaning_functions.py` This script cleans the data scrapped from the scraping prototype.
+6. `src/datapipeline/data_cleaning_functions.py` This script cleans the data scrapped from the scraping prototype.
-8. `src/datapipeline/retrieving_opp215_data.py` This is a placeholder file for work we will do next milestone.
+7. `src/datapipeline/retrieving_opp215_data.py` This is a placeholder file for work we will do next milestone.

 ### Model Overiew
 1. `/src/models/Pipfile` This file contains the various packages needed to help with preprocessing.
 2. `src/models/Dockerfile` Our Dockerfile follow standard conventions.
 More information on how to run the docker file can be followed below in virtual environment setup.
 3. `/src/models/modeling_functions.py` Includes reusable modeling functions that are used across various modeling stages.
 These functions are geared towards setting up data structures for training, including data loaders and custom PyTorch datasets, and operationalizing the training loop and evaluation metrics.
 4. `/src/models/multi_class_model.py`Includes the definition of the `PrivacyDataset` class for handling data loading and preprocessing, including text chunking to fit within BERT’s maximum sequence length, and a custom `collate_fn` to handle batches of data.
-5. `src/datapipeline/docker-compose.yaml` This yaml file supports the docker-shell-compose.sh script.
-6. `src/datapipeline/docker-shell-compose.sh` The shell script ensures that the data-pipeline network is created if it doesn’t already exist, builds the Docker image from the Dockerfile, and uses docker-compose to run the data-pipeline-cli service defined in the docker-compose.yaml. **Please check the running docker file to learn more about this.**
-7. `src/datapipeline/docker-shell.sh` This script creates a custom network, builds a custom-label-studio Docker image, and resets existing containers to ensure a fresh setup.
+6. `src/datapipeline/docker-shell.sh` This script creates a custom network, builds a custom-label-studio Docker image, and resets existing containers to ensure a fresh setup.

 ### Versioned Data Strategy